cmdcolin/htslib_emscripten/README.md

     ./compiler.sh

-Will output dist/out.html and dist/out.js which can be opened in a webbrowser
+Will output js/Store/SeqFeature/CRAM/Htslib.js which can be used in javascript as in js/Store/SeqFeature/CRAM/File.js

 ## Notes

-This can compile htsfile.c accurately, but it is not usable due to blocking sockets not being supported by emscripten (AFAIK)

 Compilation tested on Ubuntu and OSX

+This does not produce anything functional at the moment but demonstrates calling htslib functions from javascript